GauthamPughaz/BroadCaster/README.md

-# BroadCaster
+# Broadcaster

-A simple Java Socket application for broadcasting messages between multithreaded clients.
+A simple Java-based socket program for broadcasting messages to the listening clients using multi-threading.